Skip to Main Content

 The consequences of being caught for cheating or plagiarising can be severe:

-• a lower or failing grade on the particular assignment or test
+• lower or failing grade on the assignment or test

 • disciplinary probation